 Sharing Volunteer Experiences Study

 Through our analytics and user research, Unself identified that our core user segment is Self-Motivated Volunteers: millennials who have intrinsic motivation to further a personal cause.
-(Check out the persona here)
+(Check out the validated persona here)

 While this group tracks hours frequently, these users are not the vast majority of the volunteering community nor the population at large.
-Our next challenge is to expand our user base and product offering for the next segment of volunteers: those who are externally and socially motivated.
+Our next challenge was to expand our user base and product offering for the next segment of volunteers: those who are externally and socially motivated.

-One major risk we identified is potentially alienating our core – Self-Motivated volunteers aren’t inclined to “humble-brag” about their volunteerism.
+One major risk we identified is potentially alienating our core: Self-Motivated volunteers aren’t inclined to “humble-brag” about their volunteerism.
 I interviewed a handful of these users to figure out the pitfalls we could avoid while adding more social features to our hour tracker.